rweichler/lucy/README.md

 This injects a LuaJIT interpreter into SpringBoard which can be controlled using the `lucy` command.

+You can also edit `res/LucyServer.plist` to make it inject wherever you want.

 As for practical usage, currently this is only being used to debug EqualizerEverywhere (since it heavily uses Lua).
 Eventually I plan on opening this up for more general use.

 # Building